MarioBatalha/game-play/README.md

 ![cover](.github/cover.png?style=flat)

-## 💻 Projeto
+## 💻 Project

-Aplicativo para lhe ajudar a conectar-se e organiza o momento de diversão e jogar com os amigos.
-Crie grupos para jogar seus games favoritos com seus amigos com esse App que possui autenticação com Discord.
+It is a mobile app to help you to connect and organize the moment to enjoy and play with friends.
+Create a group to play your favorite games.

 ## :hammer_and_wrench: Features

--   [ ] Autenticação Social OAuth2 com servidor do Discord.
+-   [ ] Social authetication OAuth2 with  Discord server.
 -   [ ] Obtém perfil do usuário cadastro no Discord (username e avatar);
 -   [ ] Lista os servidores do Discord que o usuário faz parte;
 -   [ ] Permite realizar o agendamento de partidas;